 This course challenges the student to understand his or her own behavior culturally as a prerequisite to effective cross-culture relationships.
 It provides the student with the education and training to develop the cultural competence that is an essential element in personal effectiveness and organizational performance.
-Prerequisite: MAN 2021 (3 hr.
+(3 hrs.
 Lect.)
+Prerequisite: MAN 2021